Frequently Asked Questions

 What is the Young Music Makers series?

-We are eager to expand this opportunity to the even larger numbers of developing musicians of New York City and hope to hear from more NYC Music Educators soon!
+We are eager to expand this opportunity to the many developing musicians of New York City and hope to hear from more NYC music educators soon!

-What type of groups can perform in this program?
+What types of groups can perform in this program?

 Is there a size restriction for the groups?

-No, historically we have had ensembles as small as 10 students and as large as 150 students.
-The size of the ensemble may impact what plaza locations are available.
+No, there is no size restriction for the groups.
+We have had ensembles as small as 10 students and as large as 150 students.
+The size of the ensemble may impact which plaza locations are available.
 If you are concerned about the size of your group, please make a note in your registration form.

-How many schools can a tour company book for performances in the Young Music Makers Program?
+How many schools may a tour company book for performances in Young Music Makers?

-There are a limited number of available dates and times for the Young Music Makers Program; because of this we must limit tour companies to three schools each season.
+There are a limited number of available dates and times for Young Music Makers; because of this we must limit tour companies to three schools each season.

-What is provided by Lincoln Center for the performance?
+What does Lincoln Center provide for the performance?